Fortifying Your SDLC: Automating Security with Penetration Testing

 Shift-Left Security: Integrating Automated Pentesting Across SDLC

 A paradigm shift in software development, shift-left security promotes early integration of techniques across the whole software development life cycle.
-By adopting this strategy, businesses may considerably lower the risk of possible breaches and improve the overall quality of their apps by proactively identifying and mitigating vulnerabilities at the earliest phases of development.
+This enables businesses to lower the risk of susceptibility breaches significantly while enhancing application quality in considering vulnerabilities proactively right at the design phase.

 Best Practices for Implementing Automated Penetration Testing in SDLC